encukou/cpython/Doc/reference/compound_stmts.rst

 .. index:: ! guard

+.. grammar-snippet:: guard
-.. productionlist:: python-grammar
+   :group: python-grammar
+   :generated-by: Tools/peg_generator/docs_generator.py

-   guard: "if" `named_expression`
+   guard: 'if' `named_expression`

 A ``guard`` (which is part of the ``case``) must succeed for code inside the ``case`` block to execute.
 It takes the form: :keyword:`if` followed by an